cthulhuspoke/brutus/README.md

 sys     0m0.044s

 # encryptor.c:
-used for creating hashes using the crypt() function in C
+A small program to create hashes using the crypt() function in C.

 # Usage:
 ./encryptor your_plaintext your_salt